 Editor’s Note: The blog is taking a short hiatus next week for the long-weekend (if that is even a thing these days) and the following week off.
 We’ll be back in mid or late July.

 I grew up in Hawaii.
 It is a great place to be from and it formed my racial self-identity.
-I knew from an early age I am Japanese American, I knew the word Asian, and race was talked about openly in many settings.
-Our neighborhoods are diverse and I grew up escaping a lot of overt Asian racism and microaggressions others told me they experienced in other places.
+I knew from an early age I am Japanese American.
+I knew the word Asian, and race were talked about openly in many settings.
+Our neighborhoods were diverse and I grew up escaping a lot of overt Asian racism and microaggressions others told me they experienced in other places.
 That said it wasn’t a utopia or a land of racial inclusion.
 Now as an adult I can look back and see where racism and othering still occurred, including anti-Blackness.